aleksander2299/IDATA2301-Webteknologi-group-4-project/README.md

 search for rooms, change settings and login and logout etc. it is supposed to be a hotel room aggregator like trivago

 ## link to website:
-To go to the deployed website here is the link with backend and frontend combined: http://10.212.27.153/
+To go to the deployed website here is the link with backend and frontend combined: http://10.212.27.153/ or you can use our personal domain: www.stayfinder.no

 ## Tech Stack
 - React 19